webpapaya/fhs-slides/bachelor_2_redux_introduction.md

 > Something happened in the app which might be interresting.

 ----
+### Actions

 - Payloads of information which send data from the application to the store
-- Sent to the store via store.dispatch
+- Information is sent to the store via store.dispatch

 ```js
 const signInAction = {